MicrosoftDocs/customer-insights/ci-docs/home.md

 ## Getting started with Customer Insights section

-This sections contains cards that help you walk through the process of setting up your Customer Insights environment.
+This section contains cards that help you walk through the process of setting up your Customer Insights environment.

 1. The **Add data** card assists you with your data import.
 Customer Insights supports [several options to bring in data about your customers](data-sources.md).
 Select **Add data sources** to get started.
 1. Once the initial data import successfully completes, you can use the **Unify data** card to harmonize the data and [create unified customer profiles](data-unification.md) from disparate sources.